meassinal/codewithsinal/_pages/resume.md

   - Redux Saga
   - TypeScript
   - React Native

+**Consulting Software Developer**, **Anagata Type** - Siem Reap
+September 2023 - May 2025

+Anagata Type is a retail font platform.
+- Analysed requirements & challenges
+- Chose Ruby on Rails fullstack framework for the platform
+- Protected fonts from unauthorized downloads
+- Built services for quote price based on licenses & styles
+- Streamlined order process from cart to order, and order to payment
+- Integrated with Paddle Payment checkout

-**Software Developer**, MotionsCloud - Remote
+**Software Developer**, **MotionsCloud** - Remote
 January 2020 - September 2022

 MotionsCloud helps property & vehicle inspection teams to streamline and automate inspection processes.
-Our tools empower inspection teams to be efficient and effective
+Our tools empower inspection teams to be efficient and effective.
 - Successfully built an Object Measurement Web application using OpenCV in Python, Dash Python Plotly, & Supervisor (A Process Control System)
   - Used MySQL & SQLAlchemy
   - Built GraphQL API using Apollo GraphQL for accessing the object measurement data